 Speed Up The Formalities

-During this period, it is also important to stay responsive and available at all times to keep the candidate engaged with the company.
+During this period, it is also important to stay responsive and available at all times to keep your prospects engaged with the company.

 Step 3: Switch To Practical Interviewing